NayeemH/Altersence-DevOps-Test/DevOpsTest1/README.md

 ENTRYPOINT exec java $JAVA_OPTS -jar DevOpsTest1.jar
 ```

-I made the jar from artifacts so the entrypoint will execute the jar from out folder.
-I also copy the input.txt file into the work directory.
+Make the jar from artifacts so the entrypoint will execute the jar from out folder.
+Also copy the input.txt file into the work directory.
 This will successfully run the container.

 ### Step 4:
-Then I build the docker image by running the following command from the same directory where dockerdfile stored
+Then build the docker image by running the following command from the same directory where dockerdfile stored
 ```
 docker build -t nayeemh67/devopstask1:v1 .
 ```

 ### Step 5:
-I run the container of this image nayeemh67/devopstask1 by running
+Run the container of this image nayeemh67/devopstask1 by running
 ```
 docker run nayeemh67/devopstask1:v1